tgrk/simple_cache/README.md

 simple_cache
 ============

 Simple Memory-based Erlang cache service using ETS.

+This is a second fork of library originally written by [Andrew Stanton](https://github.com/Refefer andy@nobugs.org).

+This particular version has a few features:
-It provides async and sync acesss API (check for `sync_` prefix).
+* provides async and sync acesss API (check for `sync_` prefix).
+* API documentation
+* type specs
+* unit tests
+* ops helpers (check for `ops_` prefix)
+* conditional sets (credit to Christian Lundgren)
+*

 Usage
 ============